aiven/aiven-docs/docs/products/opensearch/concepts/index-replication.md

 ### Risks and considerations

-- **Data loss:** Setting the replication factor to `0` significantly increases the risk of permanent data loss if a node fails.
+Setting the replication factor to `0` increases the risk of data loss.
+If a node failure occurs, Aiven for OpenSearch automatically restores data from the latest snapshot, but any data added after that snapshot will be lost.
+If no snapshot exists, an empty index is created, resulting in the loss of any unsaved data.
-- **Manual recovery:** If data loss occurs, you must manually restore from snapshots, which can lead to downtime.

 :::note